iraryc/northwind-workshop-express-server/README.md

 # Shop at Northwind Workshop Server
-This is intended to be the backend for the Northwind Grocery workshop.
+This is intended to be the backend for the Shop at Northwind workshop.

 ## Setup this server locally
 This section will discuss how to get the Northwind Grocery server up and running locally